szabgab/dancer-spa-book-source/manuscript/hello-world.md

 HTTP::Server::PSGI: Accepting connections at http://0:5000/
 ```

 Then you can use your browser to visit the URL printed on the screen.
-It will redirect to http://0.0.0.0:5000/
-and will `Hello World`.
+It will redirect to http://0.0.0.0:5000/ and it will show `Hello World`.

 ## Troubleshooting used port {#troubleshooting-used-port}